wish/ctl/README.md

 # Setup and Configuration
 This section refers to the optional setup on the server-side of configuration ctl for all users.
 To use the optional features of ctl (such as `ctl up`, `ctl down`, and `ctl login`), a ConfigMap should be added to clusters.

-This ConfigMap should be located in namespace `kube-system` and have name `ctl-config`.
+This ConfigMap should be located in namespace `ctl` and have name `ctl-config`.

 ## Adhoc Job Config Setup
 To use the ad hoc job feature above, the ctl-config must be configured in a certain way.
 This example will use [jsonnet](https://jsonnet.org/) to make the config file.
 This jsonnet can generate json and yaml files.
 Anything with `<text>` wrapped you should change to your specific needs.